Ernest Milton (actor)

-Ernest Gianello Milton (10 January 1890 – 24 July 1974) was an American-born, naturalised British actor, who was prominent in the 1920s through the 1940s for his roles in London with the Old Vic Theatre and on the West End stage.
+Ernest Gianello Milton (10 January 1890 – 24 July 1974) was an American-born, naturalised British actor, who was prominent in the 1920s through to the 1940s for his roles in London with the Old Vic Theatre and on the West End stage.
 In his day, he was considered an outstanding interpreter of William Shakespeare's Hamlet, playing the role several times in the 1920s.

 Early life

 Milton was born in San Francisco on 10 January 1890.

 Career

 Milton joined the Old Vic in 1918.
 He later acted with the Royal Shakespeare Company from 1962.
 Unlike many of his peers, he made very few feature film appearances.
 A notable supporting role was Robespierre in the 1934 Leslie Howard comedy drama The Scarlet Pimpernel.
 He voiced the White Rabbit in the 1949 film version of Alice in Wonderland.
 He also had supporting roles in The Foreman Went to France (1942) and Cat Girl (1957).